druids/django-pynotify/docs/usage.rst

 define :meth:`~pynotify.models.Notification.get_extra_data`, which should return a dict of JSON serizalizable values.
 These extra data are also put into template context, together with named related objects.

+If you need some extra fields, that are relevant to your use case, you can pass ``extra_fields``, which is expected to a be a flat dictionary of strings.
+These extra fields are also dynamically rendered, just like "standard" notification fields.

 Instead of using :meth:`~pynotify.handlers.BaseHandler.get_template_data`, you can define handler's attribute ``template_slug``.
 This is a better option in case you prefer to often change template strings via administration interface.
 Note, that the admin template (:class:`~pynotify.models.AdminNotificationTemplate`) referenced by slug